ABO47/Quests-and-Stuff/README.md

 - Custom quest details backgrounds
 - Custom chapter card backgrounds
 - Custom chapter canvas backgrounds
-- Game or custom completion sounds with volume controls
+- Game or custom completion sounds with previews and volume controls
 - Add text, images, items, blocks, and entity previews on the main canvas and quest details canvas
 - Move, resize, rotate, and multi-select canvas elements
+- Move, resize, and rotate gizmos for entity and block models
-- Copy, paste, undo, and redo
+- Copy, paste, undo, and redo for quest and canvas edits
 - Grid, snapping, center guides, and other editor tools
-- Quest minimap for large quest maps
+- Quest minimap for quests and connections
 - Custom UI themes

 ## Dependencies